alcionai/corso/website/docs/setup/fault-tolerance.md

 cases, Corso will exit with a non-zero exit code to reflect incomplete backups or restores.

-On subsequent attempts to backup a user’s data, Corso will attempt to minimize the work involved.
+On subsequent backup attempts, Corso will try to minimize the work involved.
 If the previous backup was successful and Corso’s stored state tokens haven’t expired, it will use [delta queries](https://learn.microsoft.com/en-us/graph/delta-query-overview),